 Our client, a global manufacturing conglomerate, engaged us to help facilitate technical needs relating to the corporate divestiture of one of its divisions.
-We handled migration needs across accounts, devices, infrastructure, applications and more.
+We handled migration needs of over 150 applications to Azure across accounts, devices, and infrastructure.

 In so doing, we ensured the division’s 2,500 employees could maintain productivity throughout the transition and that, upon the final separation from the global conglomerate, the new standalone company would have a strong—and modernized—technological foundation.
 Therefore, this was not just a “lift and shift” migration of resources; it also involved bringing what had been on-premise solutions to the cloud.

 Two major threads in this complex project were (1) migrating users, data, devices, and shared resources; and (2) modernizing the division’s IT delivery, including a transformation from traditional on-premise infrastructure to infrastructure-as-code.

 Concurrency prepared the new, standalone environment through a series of interrelated steps, including: implementing a new Azure Active Directory environment and synchronizing it with the existing Active Directory domain; establishing new management tools, including System Center Configuration Manager; defining new group policies; establishing a new certificate authority—and more.
 The Concurrency team included technical experts as well as business analysts and a project manager, all working closely with our client’s internal IT team.

 With regard to the migration of over 150 applications to Azure, we followed a process developed and refined throughout the course of managing many large-scale migrations.
 The process is designed to minimize user impact—to an extent that users may not even realize they have moved from one domain to another, apart from being prompted to log into services again.
 In particular:

 - We first moved user email and OneDrive data storage from the existing Office 365 domain to the newly created one, making use of Power 365 and ShareGate tools.
 We also used ShareGate to assist with migrating SharePoint sites.